islavisual/dataList/README.md

 <b>url</b>: This parameter indicates the URL where data will recover and, more later, will inserted in 'select tag'.

 <b>value_selected_to</b>: This parameter is used to send the value property of 'select tag' to another field.
 For example if you want to sent only the ID of a input field inside a form, if you set like value the property the ID property of another element, when selects an option, the value will be copied to that target ID.

+NOTE: To can use this option is necessary set "return_mask" property to 'value - text'.

 For example:
 ```javascript
 var optionsDT = { value_selected_to: 'depends_id' };